| If you have personal memories, photographs,

 seeing Duke Ellington, Gene Krupa, and more movies than he

+could recall.
 "The second person I interviewed was

 a 78-year-old Caucasian gentleman named ERIC